hobe/angular2mvc5/README.md

 <h2>Description</h2>

-Visual Studio compiles TypeScript files for you (no via gulp).
+Visual Studio compiles TypeScript files for you (not via gulp-task).
 All you have to do to make MVC5 projects working with angular2 is to add the following TypeScript settings to your .csproj file:
 ```
 <PropertyGroup Condition="'$(Configuration)' == 'Debug'">
     <TypeScriptTarget>ES5</TypeScriptTarget>